Teresita Castillo: Life

 Castillo came from an educated and religious family that may have influenced her interest in religious works.
-She was the youngest of seven children of former Governor of Batangas, Modesto Castillo.
-At the time of the apparitions, Teresita's father was judge of the Court of Industrial Relations.
+She was the youngest of seven children of the former Governor of Batangas, Modesto Castillo.
+At the time of the apparitions, Castillo's father was judge of the Court of Industrial Relations.
 The Castillos were very influential in Batangas province, Philippines.

 Castillo celebrated her 21st birthday by "escaping" early in the morning at five from her father's house without permission to enter the Carmelite convent of Lipa.
-Teresita's entrance into the Carmel was not well received initially by the family, who tried all means to get her back.
-Teresita steadfastly refused to return home.
+Her entrance into the Carmel was not well received initially by the family, who tried all means to get her back.
+Castillo steadfastly refused to return home.